valist-io/leo/docs/state.md

 Each time the canonical block head is updated, bridge nodes will ask for parts of the state that have been modified.
 Along with the modified state nodes, a proof for each node is included.

-The updated nodes and proofs are added to a sparse merkle DAG addressed by the state root hash.
+The updated nodes and proofs are added to a sparse state trie addressed by the state root hash.
 This allows the network to start with a sparse view of the state and over time build a complete view.